All Episodes

 Remember this?

-It wasn't fair, and they caught dolphins at the same time, and a dolphins drowned in the nets.
+It wasn't fair, and they caught dolphins at the same time, and the dolphins drowned in the nets.

 These things just repeat, ladies and gentlemen.

-And remember, the objective here is to uh is to stop conflict.
+And remember, the objective here is to stop conflict.

-And if you think a bunch of gaudy bubbles, baubles being worn by a bunch of women who are mined in a non-conflict area are gonna stop wars, then you don't understand men.
+And if you think a bunch of gaudy bubbles, baubles being worn by a bunch of women who are mined in a non-conflict area are going to stop wars, then you don't understand men.

-Uh Mike in Pittsburgh, welcome to the EIB network.
+Mike in Pittsburgh, welcome to the EIB Network.

 Hi.

-Hey, listen, don't them nerds in Hollywood understand because it's Leo DiCaprio movie come out with that conflict diamond thing.
+Hey, listen, don't them nerds in Hollywood understand because this Leo DiCaprio movie come out with that conflict diamond thing.

 They're letting every man in America off the hook now.

-Honey, I was gonna buy you that one carrot diamond you wanted, but now it's a conflict diamond, so here's a salad spinner.
+Honey, I was going to buy you that one carrot diamond you wanted, but now it's a conflict diamond, so here's a salad spinner.

 Here's a what?